How To Be Funny: 9 Practical Tips To Build a Seriously Hilarious Sense of Humor

 Once again, it’s all about your powers of observation.
 In addition to being observant about the world around you, you also must be keenly attuned to the people you’re with.
 You need to think about who they are, what their current situation is, and what they know about you.
 You use all of that information to read the room.

-I’ve got more tips on how to be observant in this article about passive listening.
+I’ve got more tips on how to be observant in this article about passive listening and this one about coded language.

 “It’s funny ‘cause it’s true.”